SourLemonJuice/Find-Monkey-String/README.md

 Usage: monkey-string [--help | -h] [<Target-String>] [--target-string <string>] [--max-cycles <number uint32_t>] [--printing <ture/false>]

 Try to run "monkey-string hello" to find word "hello".
 Flag --target-string will do the same thing.
+If the target string starts with "--" or "-", only --target-string can work.

 By default, characters will output.
 This will seriously affect the performance.
 Use "--printing false" to turn is off.